-Percentage Job Description Essential (E)/Marginal (M)1 50% E Leads and accomplishes the work tasks normally performed by the unit engaged in a wide variety of highway maintenance work, such as paving, shoulder grading, mowing, culvert and ditch cleaning, dig outs, pavement patching, crack sealing, sign and delineation installation, fence repair, traffic control, repair or replacement of guide markers and guardrail, traffic control, litter pick up, maintenance of roadside rest areas, and any other duties that would normally be assigned to a Caltrans Equipment Operator I, Caltrans Equipment Operator II, or Caltrans Highway Maintenance Worker.
-During the winter, leads the crew in snow removal and ice control activities.
-Operates Category 1 and Category 2 equipment used by the assigned unit (end-dump trucks, trucks with snow plows and sanders, front-end loaders, motor graders, snow blowers, & other related vehicles) to perform tasks related to highway maintenance work.
+Percentage Job Description Essential (E)/Marginal (M)

+50% E Leads and accomplishes the work tasks normally performed by the unit engaged in a wide variety of landscape maintenance work, such as pruning, removing brush, roadside mowing, applying fertilizer and chemicals, planting, removing litter, repairing irrigation systems, wells, pumps, tanks, pipes, fixtures, plumbing and buildings.
+Directs and works with Special Programs workers.
+Operates Category 1 and Category 2 equipment (end-dump trucks, trucks with snow plows and sanders, front-end loaders, motor graders, snow blowers, and other related vehicles) used to perform tasks related to highway maintenance work.
+During winter operations, leads the crew in snow removal and ice control activities.
 Required to work overtime, nights and weekends due to storms, emergencies, or special work projects, as determined by the Supervisor or Department.

-- 20% E Assists the Supervisor with the following tasks: schedules work of the crew, assures that all equipment is serviced and maintained properly, prepares monthly and yearly workload plans, recognizes deficiencies and hazards within the right-of-way.
-Determines (or assist the Supervisor in determining) equipment, personnel, and type and amount of material(s) needed for regular maintenance functions. - 15% E Provides on the job training in a wide variety of maintenance functions; observes the crew to be sure that work habits follow the Code of Safe Practices and Chapters 7 & 8; provides for the safety of the crew and the traveling public; conducts safety meetings.
-Attends and participates in required training and safety meetings that may require travel. - 10% E Prepares and keeps written records and reports such as accident reports, daily time, production reports, equipment records, safety meeting logs and Job Hazard Analysis forms, crew report forms, pre- and postoperative equipment checks, fuel purchases/usage, and material usage reports.
-Makes inspection tours and checks equipment logs to ensure that all State and rental equipment are being used and maintained properly and safely. - 5% M Cares for equipment by performing routine service and minor repairs and adjustments, performs emergency repairs, cleans equipment and documents all pertinent records.
+20% E Assists the Supervisor with the following tasks: schedules work of the crew, assures that all equipment is serviced and maintained properly, prepares monthly and yearly workload plans, recognizes deficiencies and hazards within the right-of-way.
+Determines (or assists the Supervisor in determining) equipment, personnel, and type and amount of material(s) needed for maintenance functions.
+15% E Provides on the job training in a wide variety of maintenance functions; observes the crew to be sure that work habits follow the Code of Safe Practices and Chapters 7 & 8; provides for the safety of the crew and the traveling public; conducts safety meetings.
+Attends and participates in required training and safety meetings that may require travel.
+10% E Prepares and keeps written records and reports such as accident reports, daily time, production reports, equipment records, safety meeting logs and Job Hazard Analysis forms, crew report forms, pre- and post-operative equipment checks, fuel purchases/usage, and material usage reports.
+Makes inspection tours and checks equipment logs to ensure that all State and rental equipment are being used and maintained properly and safely.
+5% М Cares for equipment by performing routine service and minor repairs and adjustments, performs emergency repairs, cleans equipment and documents all pertinent records.

-1ESSENTIAL FUNCTIONS are the core duties of the position that cannot be reassigned.
+ESSENTIAL FUNCTIONS are the core duties of the position that cannot be reassigned.
 MARGINAL FUNCTIONS are the minor tasks of the position that can be assigned to others.